Decentralized Wastewater Treatment Systems (DEWATS)

 Users seeking improved waste disposal, users with no sewer network or municipal treatment plant, users seeking passive wastewater treatment made from local materials

 All materials used for construction are locally available.

-Users can contact BORDA for information on service packages offered.
+Users can contact BORDA for information on service packages offered for DEWAT solutions.

-More than 250 DEWATS plants are currently operating.
+As of 2017, more than 750 DEWATS plants were currently operating.

 2. Secondary anaerobic treatment in fixed-bed reactors: baffled upstream reactors or anaerobic filters